AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 }
 ```

-**Forget about this approach**—[don't use pixels for font sizing](/blog/use-rems-for-font-size/#dont-use-pixels-for-font-size)!
+**Forget about this approach**—[you should never use pixels for font sizing](/blog/use-rems-for-font-size/#dont-use-pixels-for-font-size)!
 While this does work, it also locks users into a hardcoded root font size of `10px`.
 If they later change their font size preferences in their browser settings, the root font size on your site won't update.
 My other article linked above goes into greater detail on why this is such a big deal, but suffice it to say that this is not accessible.

-Our only other option is to use percentages (though we could technically also use `em`s).
-Since `10px` is 62.5% of `16px`, we can set the root font size to be this percentage:
+So if a hard-coded font size is out of the question, our only other option is to use a relative unit like percentages or ems.
+Since `10px` is 62.5% of `16px`, we could set the root font size to be this percentage:

 ```css
 html {